JessyRiordan/TIY-BlogSite/growth-vs-fixed-mindset.md

-I. Summarization/Characteristics of Fixed Mindset
+* Summarization/Characteristics of Fixed Mindset

-  A. Characteristics - Nature
+  * Characteristics - Nature

-    1. Children are born gifted
+    * Children are born gifted

-    2. children have natural talents
+    * children have natural talents

-    3. traits are set in stone
+    * traits are set in stone

-  B. Labels
+  *Labels

-    1. if you label a child as smart, they will not want to lose that label
+    * if you label a child as smart, they will not want to lose that label

-    2. they have to prove that label
+    * they have to prove that label

-  C. Confronted with a Problem/Error
+  * Confronted with a Problem/Error

-    1. Ran from the error
+    * Ran from the error

-    2. did not engage
+    * did not engage

-  D. Study
+  * Study

-    1. Children were told "You did great on this, you must be really smart."
+    * Children were told "You did great on this, you must be really smart."

-    2. When given a choice to take the simple test again or take a harder test, these students chose the simple test
+    * When given a choice to take the simple test again or take a harder test, these students chose the simple test

-II.
-Summarization/Characteristics of Growth Mindset
+* Summarization/Characteristics of Growth Mindset

-  A. Charcteristics - Nuture
+  * Charcteristics - Nuture

-    1. success comes from effort
+    * success comes from effort

-    2. success comes from practice
+    * success comes from practice

-    3. success comes from hard work
+    * success comes from hard work

-  B. Promotes
+  * Promotes

-    1. love of learning
+    * love of learning

-    2. embracing challenges
+    * embracing challenges

-    3. confidence and happiness
+    * confidence and happiness

-  C. Praising
+  * Praising

-    1. praise/reward for effort and process
+    * praise/reward for effort and process

-    2. will get more effort, engagement, and perseverance
+    * will get more effort, engagement, and perseverance

-  D. Study
+  * Study

-    1. Children were told "You did great on this, you must be really smart."
+    * Children were told "You did great on this, you must be really smart."

-    2. When given a choice to take the simple test again or take a harder test, these students chose the simple test
+    * When given a choice to take the simple test again or take a harder test, these students chose the simple test

-III.
-Personal Situation
+* Personal Situation

-  A. Fixed Mindset
+  * Fixed Mindset

-    1. Teaching middle school math
+    * Teaching middle school math

-    2. telling students that they did great when they receive and A
+    * telling students that they did great when they receive and A

-    3. Never praising students for their effort
+    * Never praising students for their effort

-  B. Growth Mindset
+  * Growth Mindset

-    1. Competative swimming
+    * Competative swimming

-    2. Parents always congradualted me on how I competed, not the place I received
+    * Parents always congradualted me on how I competed, not the place I received

-IV.
-Apply Understanding to The Iron Yard
+* Apply Understanding to The Iron Yard

-  A. Always recognized that trying, my effort, will help me to learn better in the future
+  * Always recognized that trying, my effort, will help me to learn better in the future

-  B. Not doing great on one assignment, or two, or three, does not mean that I am bad - as long as I have put forth the effort needed.
+  * Not doing great on one assignment, or two, or three, does not mean that I am bad - as long as I have put forth the effort needed.